Videographics: The science of understanding your core video audience demographics and how they consume your video content

 Well probably because I just made it up…

 Because I was looking for an easy way to brand my belief that in order to produce truly engaging and effective visual content you need to first understand the audience you are trying to reach.

 Clearly defining your audience makes all the difference when you’re creating visual content.

 Creating a visual content strategy without a clear understanding of your audience is a bit like setting out on a roadtrip across country without a map or any navigational tools.

 Sure, you’re out there and you’re taking action, but you’re not working toward a specific goal.
 These are the situations that marketers dread: huge amounts of time and money going out the door, without a clear potential for good ROI.

 When developing your visual content strategy there are 6 key things you should be considering:

 1. Who is your audience?

-Just like with other forms of content marketing in order to prepare a solid strategy you need to know who it is you want to target.
+Just like other forms of content marketing, in order to prepare a solid strategy you need to know who it is you want to target.

 The more specific you can be the more your content (and its final delivery) can be tailored to reach that demographic.